Description of the procedure

 Your vision should start improving a day after the procedure.

-Your doctor will prescribe eye drops to prevent infection, promote healing, and help with pain.
-The drops will also control the amount of pressure in your eye.
+Your doctor will prescribe eye drops to prevent infection, decrease inflammation, and control the amount of pressure in your eye.
 You will need to go to a follow-up visit the next day, as well as one week and one month after the surgery.
 At the final appointment, or once your eye has healed sufficiently, you will receive a prescription for new eyeglasses.

 Your vision will likely be clearer and more vivid.
 You may no longer need corrective eyewear.
 This improved vision allows many people to resume their regular activities.